-We’ll deep cleaned your rooms and seal it for at least 72 hours before you arrive.
+We’ll deep clean your room and leave it vacant for at least 48 hours before you arrive.
 We’ll also be thoroughly cleaning communal areas on a regular basis.

 Please follow signs at your accommodation.
 They’ll help you stay socially distanced and safe.
 There will also be hand sanitisers available throughout the building.

 In some cases where it is not possible to maintain the required social distance, our staff will wear Personal Protective Equipment (PPE).
 This includes face coverings.

 We will be unable to provide you with PPE, although you can choose to wear your own if you prefer.
 In England, it is the law to wear face coverings in certain public places.

 Where can I find more official information?

 There are a number of government sites available for further information relating to coronavirus matters, including:

 Where can I find up to date health advice?

 Official sources such as the Government, PHE and the NHS are updating health advice daily.
 The most reliable information and guidance on symptoms and measures you can take to protect yourself and others is available on their websites.